flawsv/apb/README.md

 </details>

-### Street names removal
+## Street names removal
-Removes street names from the bottom right corner of the screen under the radar, as they don't really serve any purpose outside of maybe pumpkin hunting during the Halloween event.
-Works with any localization variant, just make sure to drag and drop it *after* the main localization file set.
+Removes street names from the bottom right corner of the screen under the radar.
 <details>
   <summary>Click here to preview the street names removal</summary>